jokereactive/jokereactive/_education/under_grad.md

 logo: iiitd.jpg
 weight: 1
 period: 2012-16*
 excerpt: I am pursuing my B.Tech degree in computer science at IIIT-Delhi, a research based institute in New Delhi.
 I primarily work in the field of computer vision and machine learning.
-Graduating in May, 2016.
 ---
 This page will be updated soon!